apache/airflow/UPDATING.md

   airflow.mypy.plugin.decorators
 ```

-### Xcom Values can no longer be edited in the UI
+### XCom Values can no longer be changed from the Webserver

-Since XCom values can contain pickled data, we would no longer allow editing
+Since XCom values can contain pickled data, we would no longer allow changing
-Xcom values from the UI.
+XCom values from the UI.

 ### Use project_id argument consistently across GCP hooks and operators